 - Sellability – Personal blogs, even if they’re generating serious cash, are much harder to sell.
 Prospective buyers want a site that isn’t dependent on a single person.

 These are pretty advanced problems to have though.
 So if this is your first blog, the benefits of using your name as the domain greatly outweigh the costs that only show up down the road.
 If you need domain name ideas check out this post about the best blog name generators for some ideas.

-#3 – Choose a hosting provider for your blog
+#3 – Choose a hosting provider

 Every site needs a web hosting provider.
 This is the company that stores your site on its servers and makes it available for anyone who visits your site.